-Teams will begin training towards the end of June and players will have the opportunity to compete in some tournament play during the summer months.
-We understand that families have summer vacation plans and that players may desire a brief respite from soccer, but the opportunities will be available for those players who wish to take advantage of the chance to train and compete during the summer and to prepare for their school pre-season.
-In mid-August, teams at the younger age-groups (those that play a Fall Club season) will begin formal team workouts, as the team prepares for its Fall season.
-Players at the older age-groups (High School-aged teams) will begin formal team activities in late October or early November (after their high school soccer season concludes), with an eye towards participating in a tournament or two in November/December.
-Teams comprised of 8th & 9th graders will have the option to participate in a modified Fall season designed to allow players to train and compete during the Fall while minimizing the conflict with those 9th graders playing school soccer at the same time.
+In mid-to-late-August, teams at the younger age-groups (U15 and younger that play a Fall Club season) will begin formal team workouts, as the team prepares for its Fall season.
+Players at the older age-groups (High School-aged U16 and older teams) will begin formal team activities in late October or early November (after their high school soccer season concludes), with an eye towards participating in a tournament or two in November/December.
+Teams at the U15 age, comprised of 8th & 9th graders, will have the option to participate in a modified Fall season designed to allow players to train and compete during the Fall while minimizing the conflict with those 9th graders playing school soccer at the same time.
 For those 8th/9th grade aged teams, a meeting will be held shortly after the team is formed to discuss plans for the Fall season.

-The final training component is advanced technical training that is offered to our players during the Fall, Winter & Spring seasons.
+The final training component is advanced technical training run by the Philadelphia Union technical staff, as well as goalkeeper training run by Paul Blodgett, that are each offered to our players during the Fall, Winter, & Spring seasons, in eight week increments.
+During the winter months, we also offer Finishing/Shooting sessions.
 These programs, along with all the training opportunities discussed above, are included in the player's annual dues.

-All NLSA teams compete in the EDP league, which will include approximately 8-10 league games each season.
+All NLSA teams compete in the EDP league, which will include approximately 6-8 league games each season.
 Games are almost exclusively held on the weekends, although instances may arise where a game will need to be scheduled for a weeknight.
 We also believe that participating in tournaments is an important part of the travel soccer experience for the players and, as they get older, an important component of the college recruiting process.
 At a minimum, teams can expect to participate in at least 6 tournaments per year, with at least one tournament each year being a “travel” tournament, which will incorporate an overnight stay at a hotel.
 Teams comprised of primarily sophomore grade players and older will focus more on attending college showcase tournaments, both locally and with travel.
 All tournament fees are included in the player's dues.
 The player/family's travel, lodging and meals are not included in the dues.
+Our teams also participate in USYS/NJYS State Cup competitions.
+For more details, please view the Periodization pages under the NLSA Way tab above.

 At NLSA, we pride ourselves on respect for ourselves and others.
 Each member of NLSA (whether a player, staff, or family member) is expected to adhere to an acceptable code of conduct that exemplifies good sportsmanship, fair play, and honest competition.
 Respect must be shown by every member of the NLSA family to our teammates, staff, opponents, and referees.
-Our website contains useful articles in this regard and should be reviewed regularly.
-Any member of the NLSA family who fails to exhibit appropriate conduct and character, whether on the field, on the sidelines, or away from the game, may be subject to disciplinary action.
-Repeated inappropriate conduct may even result in the player's explusion from NLSA without refund.
+To that end, NLSA has adopted the Let Us Play! campaign, to which we expect our entire extended membership to adhere.
+More information on the Let Us Play! campaign can be found under the NLSA Way tab above.

 It is also important to note that one's behavior away from NLSA-related activities is as important as their behavior during NLSA activities and, as such, we expect all players to conduct themselves with dignity, pride and class wherever they may be, including their community and their school.
 It is also expected that all NLSA players will continue to excel in the classroom and obtain appropriate assistance from their teachers and tutors, when necessary, to ensure that they are achieving their full academic potential.
 This is all part of our motto -- "Where Leaders Are Developed."